olmax99/pyathenastack/README.md

   creating a new `Pipfile.lock`.

-### 2. Prepare the environment
+### 2. Prepare the environment files and external tools

+#### a.
+Docker-compose environment files

-There are two files containing the database access credentials that need to be created manually.
+There are two files required that are containing the database access credentials that need to be created manually.

 From the terminal: